art-of-orange-pill/art-of-orange-pill.github.io/_posts/2023-09-24-art-of-orange-pilling.md

 straightforward questions to set this sizable locomotive in motion.
 Eventually, inertia will take care of the rest.

-Once we've established that we agree with the normie that inflation is immoral, we should take a step further and emphasize that it stems from our flawed monetary system.
+Once we've established that we agree with the "Normie" that inflation is immoral, we should take a step further and emphasize that it stems from our flawed monetary system.
 In our current system, money is essentially credit, and credit is money.
 This situation arises from